sensu/sensu-docs/content/sensu-go/5.7/reference/assets.md

 filters      |
 -------------|------
 description  | A set of [Sensu query expressions][1] used to determine if the asset should be installed.
 If multiple expressions are included, each expression must return true in order for Sensu to install the asset.<br><br>Filters for _check_ assets should match agent entity platforms, while filters for _handler and filter_ assets should match your Sensu backend platform.
-Asset filters let you reuse executables and libraries across platforms safely, giving you the ability to assign subscriptions by role instead of by platform.
-You can create asset filter expressions using any supported [entity system attributes][10], including `os`, `arch`, `platform`, and `platform_family`. required     | false type         | Array example      | {{< highlight shell >}}"filters": ["entity.system.os=='linux'", "entity.system.arch=='amd64'"] {{< /highlight >}}
+You can create asset filter expressions using any supported [entity system attributes][10], including `os`, `arch`, `platform`, and `platform_family`. _PRO TIP: Asset filters let you reuse checks across platforms safely.
+Assign assets for multiple platforms to a single check, and rely on asset filters to ensure that only the appropriate asset is installed on each agent._ required     | false type         | Array example      | {{< highlight shell >}}"filters": ["entity.system.os=='linux'", "entity.system.arch=='amd64'"] {{< /highlight >}}